PengNi/longmethyl/README.md

 - multi_to\_single step
 - ~~vbz issue~~
 - ~~update deepsignal?~~
-- try filelist, see if it can run in parallel, learn more nextflow
+- try filelist/multi_inputs, modify code to enable running in parallel; learn more; how to enable parallel and aviod copying files many times at the same time